ultimaweapon/tcg-boot/README.md

 ```

 Replaces `PATH_TO_OVMF_CODE` with a full path of `OVMF_CODE.fd` and `MEDIA` with a full path of the
 installation media.
-Things to be careful durring installation:
+Things to be careful during installation:

 - The kernel and its initial ramdisk must be installed to EFI system partition.
 - The current utility scripts does not supports more than one `fat32` partitions so don't create